June 10, 2019 by Brad Beaulieu

 Hyperthermia can occur any time of year, but dogs may be especially prone to hyperthermia in the spring when temperatures can fluctuate drastically from day-to-day and from night-to-night.
 Dogs need time to become acclimated to the temperature changes as the weather begins to warm.
 High humidity can exacerbate or accelerate hyperthermia.

-Posted in: Gun Dog Information
+Posted In: Gun Dog Information